 We’ve worked together with the Environment Agency’s Flood and Coastal Risk Management Team to develop the most up-to-date and detailed course possible on an area of coastline which is constantly changing.

-Students will complete a study of contrasting management techniques – students will conduct bi-polar surveys, flood-risk mapping, drift tests, beach width measurements and field sketches at 2 neighbouring sites.
-Includes a presentation from the Environment Agency’s Flood and Coastal Risk Management team.
+Students will complete a study of contrasting management techniques – students will conduct bi-polar surveys, drift tests, beach width measurements and field sketches at 2 neighbouring sites.
+The course is also complimented by archive aerial photos and historical images showing the extent of the coastal retreat.

 AQA: Mass movement, how geological structure and rock type influence coastal forms, the costs and benefits of management strategies, hard and soft engineering, managed retreat – coastal realignment.